1954 New Zealand Labour Party leadership election: Background

 Nash's initial handling of the leadership of the Labour party was seen as rather mediocre.
 He had difficult obstacles, chiefly the waterfront dispute.
 Nash attempted to take a moderate position in the dispute, stating "we are not for the waterside workers, and we are not against them".
 Labour's neutral position merely ended up displeasing both sides, however, and Nash was widely accused of indecision and lack of courage.
 Labour was defeated heavily in the 1951 snap election.

 In May 1953, Rex Mason informed Nash that several members were complaining to him about the party's leadership to him and that he thought that the majority wanted a new leader to take over.
 Later, in February 1954, MP Angus McLagan referred to a newspaper article questioning Nash's leadership which resulted in a unanimous call for a date to be set for new leadership selection.

 Candidates

 Walter Nash

 Nash had been Labour's leader since 1951.
 While his leadership was questioned by caucus colleagues, Nash had overwhelming support from the Trade Unions, who backed the party financially.
 Likewise, party branches from all over the country passed resolutions confirming their support for Nash, sending a message to prospective challengers.
 Nash was nominated by Mick Moohan for the leadership.

 Arnold Nordmeyer

-Nordmeyer had been an MP since 1935, though briefly out of parliament from 1949-51.
+Nordmeyer had been an MP since 1935, though briefly out of parliament from 1949 to 1951.
 He was the then President of the party and it was speculated he may have been involved with leaking the media report quoted by McLagan.
 Nordmeyer was nominated by Warren Freer for the leadership.